-So, I experimented until I found an alternative.
-Smoky Sauce is excellent on bacon, burgers, fried chicken, ribs, and ham sandwiches.
-Great for dipping fries.
+I experimented until Smoky Sauce was perfected.
+It’s a superb substitute for ketchup.
+Great on bacon, burgers, fried chicken, ribs, and ham sandwiches.
+Also perfect dip for fries and onion rings.

 I drizzle a LOT on my homemade Smoky Burgers.
 Tastes better than ketchup in my humble opinion.

-This sauce keeps well in fridge.
-If cooked too long, the sauce will form a paste in the fridge.
+If sauce is cooked too long, it will form a paste in the fridge.
 It’s still good!
 Simply warm in microwave for 5 to 8 seconds to make it thin enough to drizzle.